grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/cm.md

 ### CM-8 (4): Accountability Information

-Include in the system component inventory information, a means for identifying by {{ insert: param, cm-08.04_odp }} , individuals responsible and accountable for administering those components.
+Include in the system component inventory information, a means for identifying by name, position, and/or role , individuals responsible and accountable for administering those components.

 Identifying individuals who are responsible and accountable for administering system components ensures that the assigned components are properly administered and that organizations can contact those individuals if some action is required (e.g., when the component is determined to be the source of a breach, needs to be recalled or replaced, or needs to be relocated).

-individuals responsible and accountable for administering system components are identified by {{ insert: param, cm-08.04_odp }} in the system component inventory.
+individuals responsible and accountable for administering system components are identified by name, position, and/or role in the system component inventory.

 Configuration management policy